The historic old town of Stein am Rhein

 The sights of Stein am Rhein in Switzerland

-Imagine you step through a city gate and you find yourself in another time.
-That's pretty much how we felt during our visit to the small Swiss town Stone at the Rhein in the canton of Schaffhausen.
+Imagine you step through a city gate and find yourself in another time.
+That is how we felt during our visit to the small Swiss town Stein am Rhein in the canton of Schaffhausen.
 The sights of Stein am Rhein are worth a visit.
 We drove from our hotel in Radolfzell on Lake Constance, the Bora HotSpa Resort, with the public bus, which we could use as holiday guests for free, around the peninsula Höri to Stein am Rhein.
 The place is located directly on the German-Swiss border.
 The bus stops at a large parking lot in front of the Untertor, which stands proudly between residential buildings.
 Here we do not yet suspect which historical treasure box is hidden behind it.

 Untertor in Stein am Rhein